mmartofel/rhacm-limits-on-namespace-policy-test/README.md

 ```sh
 ./02-apply-policies.sh
 ```
-with above we satisfy `monitor-namespaces-resourcequota` policy and therefore it will not complain for violations now
+With above we satisfy `monitor-namespaces-resourcequota` policy and therefore it will not complain for violations anymore.

 ![screenshot](images/6.png)